 IFRS 10 Consolidated financial statements has been applied.
-IFRS 10 defines an investment entity and
+IFRS 10 defines an investment entity and introduces a mandatory exemption from consolidation for investment entities.

 Subsidiaries that provide investment-related services for the GPFG, and that are not investment entities, are consolidated in the financial statements of the GPFG.
 Other subsidiaries are measured at fair value through profit or loss in line with the exemption for consolidation for investment entities.